 Under the Credit Card Accountability, Responsibility and Disclosure Act of 2009, or CARD Act, lenders must reduce your APR to the normal rate after you’ve made your payments on time for six consecutive months.

 If you have debt now or plan to carry a balance, but can’t get approved for a card with a 0% introductory offer, the next best option might be a card with a low interest rate on purchases, balance transfers, or both.
-One example is the Ring Mastercard (Review) from Barclays, with a 13.74% Variable APR on purchases, balance transfers, and even cash advances.
+One example is the Prime Platinum Visa from Lake Michigan Credit Union, with a very low APR on purchases, balance transfers, and even cash advances.
 If you’re a member of the military, you may have other options to reduce the interest rate on your card.

 Now that you’ve read this article, do you understand the different APRs and what you can do to get the best interest rates?
 If not, just hit Ask at the top right corner of this page and we’ll get you the answers you need.